tomcritchlow/tomcritchlow.github.io/wiki/drafts/2017-05-24-the-consultants-toolkit.md

 ![](/images/grain/write_upwards.png)

 I always try and follow this model and will switch between formats and medium often during a consulting engagement depending on the work.
-For example - here's a taste of the range of work produced during a single client engagement (some work I did for the New York Times Cooking site a few years back).
+For example - here's a taste of the range of work produced during a single client engagement (some work I did for the New York Times Cooking site a few years back){% include tufte-sn.html id="consultant" content="This is largely because I used the term ‘consulting’ when I was doing client work at the agency Distilled pre-Google." %}.

 ![](/images/grain/grain_screenshots_traditional.png)